cesarvr/pdf-generator/README.md

 - Generates a PDF document using a URL or HTML.
 - Open-with menu, open the context menu and (push to cloud, print, save, mail, etc...).
-- Return the Base64 file representation back, so you can upload the file to a server (IOS only).
+- Return the Base64 file representation back, so you can upload the file to a server (IOS & Android only).

 ## Supported Platforms